-If you are planning on creating invoices, and don’t need to take online payments through your website, you might decide to simply use your existing accounting software to create simple and professional invoices.
-Xero, Freshbooks or Wave could give you the tools you need instead of PayPal.
+If you are planning on creating and sending invoices, and don’t need to take online payments through your website, you might decide to simply use your existing accounting software to create simple and professional invoices.
+Xero, or QuickBooks could give you the tools you need instead of PayPal.

 Finally, if you’re doing a lot of business with international customers, it’s worth comparing the PayPal business fees for international transactions with some alternatives before you commit.

 |One good option for businesses which need to make and receive regular international payments is the Wise Business account.

 You can send and receive payments, hold your money in multiple different currencies and switch between them when you want to.
 Currency exchange is done using the mid-market rate.
 There’s just a transparent fee for the transaction, which can work out to be up to 19x cheaper than using PayPal for sending business payments.
 You can also create and send your invoices by using our invoice generator or downloadable free invoice templates.